steven-ossorio/SocialBook/README.md

 ## Design Decisions
 #### Why React?

 React was created by the Facebook 2013, a library that has become popular in the last year.
 Question: why React was implemented over it's well known competitor Angular?
 Besides the most obvious point that Facebook uses it, React has a lot of good reasons why one may pick it over its competitors.
 First is its size.
 Being a small library and not a framework like Angular, it makes it faster for a user visiting a website to download the required files quicker.
 Another advantage is how quick React runs due to its use of a virtual DOM that updates depending on changes occurring in comparison to using views (Angular).
-Although it is quicker, there are specific scenarios where Angular 2 can be considered faster.

 ## Features in Development
 - Fix drop down regarding pending Users